dequelabs/axe-core/doc/API.md

 ### Overview

-The aXe APIs are provided in the javascript file axe.js.
+The axe APIs are provided in the javascript file axe.js.
 It must be included in the web page under test.
 Parameters are sent as javascript function parameters.
 Results are returned in JSON format.

 ### Full API Reference for Developers

-For a full listing of API offered by aXe, clone the repository and run `npm run api-docs`.
+For a full listing of API offered by axe, clone the repository and run `npm run api-docs`.
 This generates `jsdoc` documentation under `doc/api` which can be viewed using the browser.

 ### API Notes

 - A Rule test is made up of sub-tests.
 Each sub-test is returned in an array of 'checks'
 - The `"helpUrl"` in the results object is a link to a broader description of the accessibility issue and suggested remediation.
 These links point to Deque University help pages, which do not require a login.
-- aXe does not test hidden regions, such as inactive menus or modal windows.
+- Axe does not test hidden regions, such as inactive menus or modal windows.
 To test those for accessibility, write tests that activate or render the regions visible and run the analysis again.

 ### API Name: axe.getRules